 * Age: Older adults naturally lose muscle mass and may have more body fat than younger people with the same BMI.

-* Gender: Women tend to have more body fat than men at the same BMI.
+* Sex: Women tend to have more body fat than men at the same BMI.

 * Body Type and Genetics: Bone structure and where you store fat (e.g., around your waist vs. your hips) play a large role in your actual health risks.